JammerDEV-Es/HackTheBox-ReviewAndWriteup/Editor/README.md

 I won't say anything more.
 I've made the first few things easier, since they're not so complicated.
 Now I'll explain what I found so difficult.

 ## What was the most complicated part?
 After doing everything I said before, you have to connect via `SSH` to a user with the IP address at the end, in this format `******@10.10.11.80`.
 When you do that and enter the password you should have found by searching with grep, you will get the `flag.txt`, but now the complicated part is to escalate privileges.
+I won't spoil anymore.

+## 📝 Final Review:

+I liked it, but it got complicated and I spent a couple of hours trying to figure out what to do.

+it was difficult for my second lab.
+I made a brief summary, in case you want to do it again to recap, and for users who want a guide.